dftfeDevelopers/dftfe-api/cppapi/README.md

 DFT-FE's cpp API is already in-built into the library in the form of dftfeWrapper class.
 The doxygen documentation of this class is provided [here](https://dftfedevelopers.github.io/dftfe/classdftfe_1_1dftfe_wrapper.html).

 * The wrapper currently only sets up GGA PBE ground-state DFT calculations using ONCV pseudopotentials (http://www.pseudo-dojo.org for example).
 All types of boundary conditions (non-periodic, periodic and semi-periodic) are supported by the wrapper.
 Further collinear spin-polarization DFT calculations are also supported.
+More functionality to the API will be added soon.

 * We use atomic units throughout the wrapper.